The 10 Best Mekong Food You Should Try

 Vietnam is truly a destination for foodies.
-From North to South, the landscape is different with outstanding scenic beauty and so is the cuisine.
-Stopping by the Southwest of Vietnam (Mien Tay or Mekong Delta), you’ll find that Mekong Delta's busy atmosphere is mostly on the Mekong river.
-With the abundance of rice supplies and freshwater fish, crab,... foodies will be satisfied by the unique flavor of this region.
+From North to South, the landscape is different, with outstanding scenic beauty, and so is the cuisine.
+Stopping by the Southwest of Vietnam (Mien Tay or Mekong Delta), you’ll find that Mekong Delta's busy atmosphere is mostly on the Mekong River.
+With the abundance of rice supplies and freshwater fish and crab,... foodies will be satisfied by the unique flavor of this region.
 Discover that flavor by reading through the best Mekong food in our article below.

 1. Hu Tieu (rice noodles)

-There are so many types of ‘hu tieu' you can find in the Mekong Delta: ‘Hu tieu Nam Vang', ‘Hu tieu My Tho', ‘Hu tieu Sa Dec',...
-‘Hu tieu' can be served 2 ways: ‘nuoc’ (with the broth over everything) and ‘kho' (dry version, with the separately served broth).
+There are so many types of ‘hu tieu' you can find in the Mekong Delta such as ‘Hu tieu Nam Vang', ‘Hu tieu My Tho', ‘Hu tieu Sa Dec',...
+‘Hu tieu' can be served in 2 ways: ‘nuoc’ (with the broth over everything) and ‘kho' (dry version, with the separately served broth).
 There will be a slight difference in the ingredients in different ‘hu tieu' versions.
-However, a basic bowl of ‘hu tieu' cannot miss the chewy noodle (each region can make ‘hu tieu' noodle with different chewiness), umami broth made from pork bone, vegetables and regional seasoning, toppings (normally pork lean, organs, shrimps, Chinese chives and garlic flakes) and a plate of sided raw herbs.
-For the dry version, ‘hu tieu' ingredients are incorporated by a perfect balance of hoisin sauce, soy sauce, giving the dish the shiny caramel color.
+However, a basic bowl of ‘hu tieu' cannot miss the chewy noodles (each region can make ‘hu tieu' noodles with different chewiness), umami broth made from pork bone, vegetables and regional seasoning, toppings (normally pork lean, organs, shrimps, Chinese chives and garlic flakes) and a plate of sided raw herbs.
+For the dry version, ‘hu tieu' ingredients are incorporated by a perfect balance of hoisin sauce and soy sauce, giving the dish the shiny caramel color.

 2. Bun Mam (fermented fish noodle soup) and Lau Mam (fermented fish hotpot)